[Fixed!] INDEX MATCH Not Returning Correct Value in Excel (5 Reasons)

 • Arguments

-array: This is the first compulsory argument of the INDEX function.
-It is the constant array or the cell range.
+array: the constant array or the cell range.

-row_num: It is the second compulsory argument and row number from the desired array.
+row_num: the row number from the desired array.

-[col_num]: It is an optional argument that represents the column number of the desired array.
+[col_num]: the column number of the desired array (optional).

 MATCH Function in Excel

-The MATCH function looks for a specific value in an array or range and returns the relative position of that value in the array or range.
+The MATCH function looks for a specific value in an array or range and returns the relative position of that value within it.

 • Syntax